HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR-MOCK.md

 ![pipeline_pic](constructor_pics/pipeline.png)

 Finally, we analyze the results and produce the tables and plots.

+The results of all the steps are already available in the repository, you can selectively reproduce the parts you want.

 > To do computations we use Workflows.
 You can find more details about Workflow in [User guide](https://docs.constructor.tech/articles/constructor-research-platform-user-guide/managing-workflows).